wessenstam/ts2019/frame/frame.rst

 Select **Sign in with Email and Password** and enter your administrator credentials.

-Accept the usage agreements and you will be taken to the Test Drive Launchpad.
+Accept the usage agreements and you will be taken to your Test Drive Launchpad.
 Launchpads provide a way of organizing and presenting applications and desktops to Frame users.
-As you will see later in the lab, a user can have access to multiple Launchpads - potentially even spanning different organizations utilizing the same credentials.
+As you will see later in the lab, a user can have access to multiple Launchpads - potentially even spanning different organizations and accounts utilizing the same credentials.

-Multiple applications have been pre-published, allowing a user to quickly test the user experience of accessing a desktop via their browser.
+Multiple applications have been pre-published, allowing you to quickly test the user experience of accessing desktop applications via their browser.

 .. figure:: images/1b.png